 and multiple times in major print media sources, such as the New York Times, Wall Street Journal,

+and Slate.
 View Faculty CV here (PDF).